jeffbarnette/50-State-Django/README.md

 - **Deploying app to AWS (Using Elastic Beanstalk)**

-  1. You will need to make sure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed, then install the EB (Elastic Beanstalk) CLI.
+  1. Make sure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed, then install the EB (Elastic Beanstalk) CLI.
 If you have Python 3 and pip installed  you can run:

   ```
   pip3 install awsebcli --upgrade --user